MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-dynamic-configuration.md

 #### How to use multiple scripts on a single event trigger

 For each script that you want to run, pass that script as an argument to the ScriptRunner.exe application.
-The application then runs each script separately, along with the arguments that you specify for each script.
+The application will run each script separately, along with the arguments that you specify for each script.
 Use only one script (ScriptRunner.exe) per trigger.

 >[!NOTE]
->We recommended that you run the multi-script line from a command prompt first to make sure that all arguments are built correctly before adding them to the deployment configuration file.
+>We recommended you first run the multi-script line from a command prompt to make sure all arguments are built correctly before adding them to the deployment configuration file.

 #### Example script and parameter descriptions